Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Table Of Contents

-Continuous monitoring is one driver of the AWS Well-Architected framework for building an efficient and secure public cloud.
+Continuous monitoring is one of the key principles of the AWS Well-Architected framework for building a secure and efficient public cloud.

 The primary goal of monitoring AWS is to ensure your infrastructure and applications work as expected at all times.
 Monitoring AWS is beneficial for several reasons: